wphs/hgv-deploy-full/README.md

 ## Issues

-Please report any issues through GitHub or email me at zach@zach-adams.com and I'll do my best to get back to you!
+Please report any issues through GitHub and I'll do my best to get back to you!